zhiachong/victorzhou.com/content/posts/2019-09-13-college-or-bootcamp.md

 - Check out the tools 🛠 I recommend for every aspiring software engineer on my website here: [zhiachong.com/resources](http://zhiachong.com/resources)
 - My interview-prep courses are available NOW!
 Go [here](http://bit.ly/interviewcourses) to read more about the courses available!
 New courses are released all the time, so stay tuned!
 - [InterviewCake](https://www.interviewcake.com/?utm_source=zhiachong): InterviewCake is an online learning platform for learning how to ace programming interviews.
 Suitable for beginners and seasoned programmers alike!
 I relied on this quite a bit to prepare for my software engineering interviews.
-- [AlgoExpert](http://algoexpert.io/zhiachong): AlgoExpert is an online coding learning platform that has videos and courses for learning how to ace programming interviews.
-Use my code “zhiachong” to get 30% OFF!
 - [DailyCodingProblem](http://dailycodingproblem.com/zhiachong): A daily mailing list of coding problems sent to your mailbox.
 Started by a friend of mine, and very useful for jumpstarting your interview preparation and getting daily coding problems.
 It’s fun!